Crowdedlight/Crows-Zeus-Additions/readme.md

 * **Mass Surrender/Captive:** Can select entire sides or players/groups to toggle surrender or captive.
 * **Mass Unconscious:** Can select entire sides or players/groups to toggle ACE unconscious on.
 * **Inflict ACE Medical damage:** with selection of limb, damage-type and damage.
 (Useful for medic training of specific wounds.
 Logs dmg and target in RPT log files when used)

+Features Requiring TFAR:
+* **Set Vehicle Radio Side:** Set the radio side on the selected vehicle.
+Makes it possible to swap the vehicle radios to the wanted side.

 ### Test Status
 The code is written for MP and dedicated server usage.
 All functions have been tested on "MP" using the Eden editor and "play scenario in MP".